Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Additional Results

-In Figure \ref{fig:split_probing} and Table \ref{tab:split_saebench}, we report probing and benchmark results across feature splits for Temporal SAEs and Matryoshka SAEs.
-We find that the high-level T-SAE feature space is smoother and contains more semantic and contextual information than its low-level.
-Additionally, we find syntactic information is equally spread between high- and low-level features due to the Matryoshka training setup (see discussion on disentanglement in Section \ref{sec:sparse_probing}).
-In contrast, Matryoshka SAEs are less smooth and place most syntactical information in the high-level split and are worse at semantics and context tasks across splits.
+We find that the high-level Temporal SAE feature space is smoother and contains more semantic and contextual information than its low-level counterpart.
+Interestingly, the low-level feature space is generally less smooth than any feature split of the Matryoshka SAE, indicating disentanglement of high-frequency features into the low-level split.
+When probing, we find syntactic information is equally spread between high- and low-level features due to the Matryoshka training setup (see discussion on disentanglement in Section \ref{sec:sparse_probing}).
+In contrast, Matryoshka SAEs never as smooth as high-level T-SAE features in either split, place most syntactical information in their high-level split, and are worse at semantics and context tasks across splits.